what is sls in toothpaste

-no, sls is not texting shorthand for So Long Shorty, LOL; it stands for sodium lauryl sulfate – a chemical compound that functions as a foaming agent in many personal care and home care cleaning products. it’s largely responsible for the foam created in toothpastes, shampoos and all-night dance parties. and while a quality rave is nearly almost always a good time, foam in personal care products is no cause for a happy dance.
+no, sls is not texting shorthand for So Long Shorty, LOL; it stands for sodium lauryl sulfate – a chemical compound that functions as a foaming agent in many personal care and home care cleaning products. it’s largely responsible for the foam created in toothpastes, shampoos and all-night dance parties. and while a quality rave is nearly almost always a good time, foam in personal care products is no cause for a happy dance. spoiler alert: you won’t find any sls in hello pastes, rinses, and other products – read on for the full foam-free story.

 often, you’ll see a foaming agent referred to as a “surfactant” which is its more scientifically dignified name. surfactants work by lowering the surface tension of water so that molecules become more slippery. when molecules are more slippery, they don’t cling together, they disperse. in the case of toothpaste, there are two main reasons why surfactants’ dispersion powers are helpful. the first is that a surfactant allows ingredients to be spread (dispersed) evenly throughout your mouth. the second benefit of a surfactant is that once it has spread toothpaste all the way back to the tiny food and bacteria particles around your molars, it then helps remove and rinse those particles away. peace out, particles.